dival.reconstructors.odl_reconstructors module

 odl.solvers.util.callback.Callback or None

-__init__(op, x0, niter, gamma=0.001, reg=<class 'odl.solvers.functional.default_functionals.L1Norm'>, accelerated=True, lam=1.0, callback=None, **kwargs)[source]
+__init__(op, x0, niter=None, gamma=0.001, reg=<class 'odl.solvers.functional.default_functionals.L1Norm'>, accelerated=True, lam=1.0, callback=None, **kwargs)[source]

 Calls odl.solvers.nonsmooth.proximal_gradient_solvers.proximal_gradient or odl.solvers.nonsmooth.proximal_gradient_solvers .accelerated_proximal_gradient.